wix-playground/dapperdox/README.md

 ### Overriding theme assets

 Any theme assets may be overridden, as shown in the previous section with `sidenav.tmpl`.
-This allows you to modify
+This allows you to modify any of the presentation to suit your local requirements.

 ### Customisation of auto-generated pages